- AI fills three gaps for short-form creators: speed, consistency, and objective feedback.

 - Creative intuition: AI can tell you what has worked before.
 It cannot tell you what will work next.
 Breakthrough content comes from human risk-taking and creative leaps that no model can predict

-- Community connection: Replying to comments, understanding your audience's inside jokes, showing vulnerability — these are human skills that build loyal audiences
+- Community connection: Replying to comments, understanding your audience's inside jokes, showing vulnerability.
+These are human skills that build loyal audiences

 - Ethical judgment: AI does not understand context, sensitivity, or cultural nuance the way you do.
 Always review AI suggestions through your own lens